 Stüssy jacket, Asger Juel Larsen pants, Vans shoes, American Apparel hat; vintage Radio Days swimsuit, vintage fur coat; Nike jacket, American Apparel pants, adidas shoes, Primark socks

-I originally got into it because of the Nishika N8000 camera, really.
-I found it while trawling through eBay and thought it looked strange because it has four lenses.
+Well, I originally got into it because of the Nishika N8000 camera, really.
+I found it while trawling through eBay and thought it looked strange as it has four lenses.
 I found a small Flickr group where people were stitching them together into gifs and that pretty much made me buy the camera straightaway.
 I didn't think the gifs that the people in the group were making were that great but I saw the potential to do some more interesting things.
 I used the camera for a year making gifs and not really thinking about it, but I'm taking it a lot more seriously lately.

 So everything you shoot turns to gif?